Don't have time to read it all right now?

 This is the bank that makes the decision if a particular consumer should have the ability to purchase things on credit.
 In order to qualify to offer cards from any credit card organization, each issuing bank must meet certain criteria.

 All issuing banks must be a member of the card association they are issuing for.
-These card associations include (Visa, MasterCard, Discover, & American Express).
+These card associations (card issuers) include Visa, MasterCard, Discover, & American Express.
 If a bank is not a member, they simply can’t offer that type of card.

 The issuing bank gets a percentage of every transaction as well, and the size of that piece is largely determined by the terms on each card that they offer.
 This percentage can vary by quite a margin in order to cover both their profit and the consumer rewards on each transaction.